-Student Housing in Astoria
+Student Accommodation Astoria

 Astoria is a little town of 10,000 people on the Columbia River, located just a few miles from the Pacific Ocean.
 Founded 200 years ago at the beginning of Oregon’s North Coast, Astoria has been through boom and bust times more than once, weathering the collapse of both the Columbia River fishery and Oregon timber industry.
 It has risen once again as a cultural haven, often referred to as “little San Francisco.”
 Astoria is an old place that is newly hip.
 There, Victorian mansions and maritime relics live in harmony with chef-driven restaurants and tattoo parlors.

 Being a part of Oregon, Astoria is an excellent place to study.
 Whether you are looking for a small, intimate campus community or prefer a large research university, you will find a school that matches your needs.
 Plus, a number of government ministers, university presidents, Pulitzer Prize-winning poets, Nobel Prize winners, astronauts, U.S. ambassadors to other countries, and CEOs of the major US and international companies have one thing in common: they all studied in Oregon.